 There is a wide variety of File Transfer Protocols (FTP) in use on the internet today.
-One of the most basic, and therefore most widely used to perform low-level single file transfers, is the Trivial FTP (TFTP) protocol.
+One of the most basic, and therefore most widely used to perform low-level single file transfers, is the Trivial FTP or Trivial File Transfer Protocol (TFTP).
 In this article, we’ll cover off the top 10 best TFTP servers for both Windows and Linux systems.

 What is TFTP?